 This dispersion was God’s will for Christians to carry the good news of Jesus with them wherever they went.
 One of the very first locations that received the Good News was Egypt and North Africa.
 We will come back to North Africa on a future blog.

 We may think that the first century Christians were so distracted by persecution that they did not have a public message about social ills within society.
 In fact, it is just the opposite.
-It was morality built from the substance of Christ’s commands that caused a moral impact which put a spotlight on Christians.
+It was morality built from the substance of Christ’s commands that put a spotlight on Christians.
 As an example, let’s consider the 1st century Church’s stand against abortion.
 Yep, the Church has been wrestling with the world over this issue for 2,000 years.

 The following are a few excerpts from “ABC Religion & Ethics“: